+Park also recommended that new investors check out fee-free trading platforms like Robinhood or Loyal3.
 “Being able to invest with $0 commission allows even a modest amount of cash to be diversified among a handful of different dividend-paying stocks,” he said.
 “By using these platforms, one can buy stocks in various sectors, reinvest dividends and be on their way toward creating an ever-growing passive income stream.”

 Invest in a Safety Net

+Kate Dore of Cashville Skyline suggested setting up a personal buffer for oneself before moving onto more long-term strategies.
 “Start by investing three to six months of living expenses into a highly liquid account for an emergency fund,” she said.
 “Try to secure a rate of return that keeps pace with inflation, while still maintaining liquidity, like a high-interest savings or money market deposit account.”

-“If that’s already covered, contribute up to your employer’s match in your 401k,” she continued.
+Once that’s done, Dore recommends contributing to your employer’s match in your 401k.
 “If possible, look for opportunities to invest in low-cost, diversified investments like index funds.
 If you don’t have access to an employer-sponsored retirement vehicle, a Roth IRA is another great option because your earnings [might] grow tax-free.”

 Invest In Yourself

-“In short, your primary objective is to grow your equity, and the fastest path in early stages is to invest in your earning capacity — seminars, specialized skills and training — to immediately increase your earnings and savings, then later invest in your investment skill for ROI in the long run,” he added.
+“That’s because you’ll never achieve your financial goals investing $1,000, even though it’s a great start,” he added.
+Instead, you need to double and triple those savings as the fastest path to accelerate equity growth.”
+To that end, he recommended putting money into self-development.
+To do so, he said, “the fastest path in early stages is to invest in your earning capacity — seminars, specialized skills and training — to immediately increase your earnings and savings, then later invest in your investment skill for ROI in the long run.”

 Harness the Power of Robots

 “Where should you invest?
 If you’re starting with only $1,000, it might limit some of your options, as some mutual funds will require a minimum purchase of $3,000 or more,” said Anderson.
-“With $1,000, I might suggest opening a Roth IRA account with an automatic investment advisor like WiseBanyan or Betterment. … No matter what you do, the biggest things is to just start investing today.”
+“With $1,000, I might suggest opening a Roth IRA account with an automatic investment advisor like WiseBanyan or Betterment. … No matter what you do, the biggest thing is to just start investing today.”

 Like Many Things, It Depends

-“If the person is more of a passive investor — no interest or aptitude for investing — I would recommend investing in a no-load Vanguard Retirement Date Fund — minimum investment of $1,000 — that corresponds with your retirement date and regularly contributing to it.
+“If the person is more of a passive investor — no interest or aptitude for investing — I would recommend investing in a no-load Vanguard Retirement Date Fund — a minimum investment of $1,000 — that corresponds with your retirement date and regularly contributing to it.
 This provides diversification and will automatically rebalance as you approach your retirement.
 This is sort of the finance version of autopilot.”

-“It’s a neat way that individuals can invest based on certain themes or beliefs,” he said.
+More active investors might want to consider Motif Investing.
+“It’s a neat way that individuals can invest based on certain themes or beliefs,” Malick explained.
 “For example, if you really think that wearable technology is going to take off, then you can invest in the Wearable Technology Motif that’s comprised of companies in that space.
 I think it’s a great way for someone to get their feet wet with investing and learn how it works.”